KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment.md

     $ grep xmlrpc /var/log/apache2/access.log

-The log showed that many
+The log showed that many requests had taken place.
 I then put a fix in place to block this kind of attack

     $ sudo a2enconf block-xmlrpc

 Finally, I restarted Apache for the fix to take effect

     $ sudo service apache2 restart

+Though the requests would continue to show in the log, the code would no longer be 200.

 One caveat to the approach that I used is that any service that utilizes XML-RPC will be prevented from functioning, including Jetpack or the WordPress mobile app.
 Though this website is not using Jetpack, if it were, another option would be to use a Jetpack security feature as outlined in the article [Jetpack Protection From Brute Force XML-RPC Attacks](https://jetpack.com/2015/10/12/jetpack-protection-from-brute-force-xml-rpc-attacks).